azweb76/node-x-config/README.md

 - {{system}}/default.json

 NOTES:
-- The locator climbs the path from node_modules/x-config location to the volume root looking for a config directory.
+- The locator climbs the path from the parent module location to the volume root looking for a config directory.
 This enables packages to maintain seperate configurations.
 - The environment can be determined via HOSTNAME, or by placing env in default.json with dev, test, or prod, or pattern matching (see below).

 ##Usage